Using Roundup® Weed & Grass Killer Products Properly

 Troubleshooting tips and tricks for how to properly use the Sure Shot® Wand and Comfort Wand®.

-The Sure Shot® Wand and Comfort Wand® are not only great at providing control when spraying weeds, but they’re also a breeze to use.
+The Sure Shot® Wand and Comfort Wand® are great at providing control when spraying weeds, and they’re also a breeze to use.
 Follow these simple steps and you’ll be on your way to stopping weeds with ease.

 - Unsnap the holder and remove the wand from the side of the bottle.

 - Unwrap the hose completely and pull out the battery tab on the handle.
 The motor in the wand won't work if the protective battery tab is not removed before the first use.

 - Insert the red plug into the knob on the cap until it clicks, and turn the knob to “ON”.
 Make sure the red plug is firmly attached to the cap.
 (If your bottle still has the spout cap instead of the twist cap, make sure the spout is sticking straight up.)

 - Extend the wand until it locks into position.